HeiderJeffer/Project-SZZ-ALGO-for-Software-Reliability-and-Testing/README.md

 # Project SZZ Algorithm for Software Reliability and Testing

-Free University of Bozen-Bolzano - Faculty of Computer Science
+## Free University of Bozen-Bolzano - Faculty of Computer Science Fakultät für InformatikFreie Universität Bozen

 When Was Bug Introduced & Who Was Responsible?
 SZZ Algorithm Feasible Automatic Solution for the Bug Problem